Blythswood Rifles: 21st Highland Light Infantry

-In 1915 the Home Service men of the HLI brigade were combined into 9th Scottish Provisional Battalion, which joined the Scottish Provisional Brigade (later 1st Provisional Brigade) on 22 May.
+In 1915 the Home Service men of the HLI brigade were combined into 9th (Scottish) Provisional Battalion, which joined the Scottish Provisional Brigade (later 1st Provisional Brigade) on 22 May.
 In April 1916 the 1st Provisional Bde moved from Scotland to Kent to take over coastal defence duties, with 9th Bn stationed at Deal.
 The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
 The Provisional Brigades thus became anomalous, and at the end of 1916 the remaining battalions were formed into numbered battalions of their parent units in new Mixed Brigades and Home Service Divisions.
-9th Provisional Bn became 21st HLI on 1 January 1917, while 1st Provisional Brigade became 221st Infantry Brigade (later 221st Mixed Brigade).
+9th Provisional Bn became 21st Battalion, HLI, on 1 January 1917, while 1st Provisional Brigade became 221st Infantry Brigade (later 221st Mixed Brigade).
 Part of the role of these home defence units alongside the Training Reserve was physical conditioning to render men fit for drafting overseas.
 21st HLI continued in this role until the end of the war.